TheFakeBruno/TheFakeBruno/README.md

-Yellow everyone 👋 Welcome!
+### Yellow everyone 👋 Welcome!

 Since my first line of code at age 11 that I thought computer engineering would be my future, but I studied civil engineering instead!
 Later came Jazz.

-But I was always thinking about programming...
-So I took a code bootcamp at <Academia de Código\_> that prepared me to become a full stack developer.
+However I was always thinking about programming...
+So I took a coding bootcamp at <Academia de Código\_> that prepared me to become a full stack developer.

 Some tech stacks learned: